tahmina386/AI-course/AI Games/Chess/README.md

 c.
 Complete the move: Click on one of the green circles to move the piece.
 3.	**AI Response (Black - Computer)**:
 a.
 After your move, the game will pause briefly.
 The Computer AI will then calculate and automatically execute its best move for Black.
-4.	**Pawn Promotion**: Pawn promotion is handled automatically, promoting the pawn to a Queen upon reaching the eighth rank.
-5.	**Game End**: The game ends when a Checkmate occurs (a win/loss) or a Draw condition is met (e.g., Stalemate, Insufficient Material, 50-move rule, etc.).
+4.	**Game End**: The game ends when a Checkmate occurs (a win/loss) or a Draw condition is met (e.g., Stalemate, Insufficient Material, 50-move rule, etc.).
 The final result will be displayed on the screen.
 ________________________________________
 **Algorithm Used for AI**